 Dmitriy Tishyevich focuses his practice on complex commercial litigation in federal and state courts.
 He has a particular emphasis on healthcare litigation, and has extensive experience representing clients in lawsuits and arbitrations involving claims payment, provider contracting, and ERISA and Sherman Act issues that arise in disputes between payors and healthcare providers.
+He has first-chaired two multi-week arbitration hearings, and has also second-chaired multiple federal trials and arbitrations.
 His other work includes antitrust, business tort matters, contract disputes, and product liability.
 In addition to healthcare work, Dmitriy also regularly represents clients in the pharmaceutical and private equity industries, among others.

 Dmitriy also maintains an active pro bono practice, with a particular focus on LGBTQ issues.
 He acted as trial and appellate counsel for same-sex Indiana couples seeking the right to marry, with the district court finding the Indiana marriage ban unconstitutional, and with the Seventh Circuit unanimously affirming on appeal.
 Baskin v.
 Bogan (S.D.
 Ind., 7th Cir.).
-He has also acted as pro bono counsel for a number of LGBTQ clients applying for asylum in the United States based on fear of persecution in their home country.
+He has also acted as trial counsel for transgender persons in North Carolina who challenged their state health’s plan exclusion of coverage for gender dysphoria treatment, with the district court finding that the exclusion violated the Equal Protection Clause.
+Kadel v.
+Folwell (M.D.N.C.)
+In addition, he has acted as pro bono counsel for a number of LGBTQ clients applying for asylum in the United States based on fear of persecution in their home country.

-Representing a leading health insurer in ERISA cases brought by providers who allege that the insurer improperly calculated the reimbursement of certain out-of-network claims*
+Representing a health insurance company in ERISA cases brought by providers who allege that the insurer improperly calculated the reimbursement of certain out-of-network claims.

-Represented a leading health insurer in several antitrust cases alleging that client conspired with other health insurers to drive certain healthcare providers from the market; defeated providers’ claims on summary judgment and on a motion to dismiss*
+Represented a health insurance company in several antitrust cases alleging that client conspired with other health insurers to drive certain healthcare providers from the market; defeated providers’ claims on summary judgment and on a motion to dismiss.*

 Do not send any information or documents that you want to have treated as secret or confidential.
 Providing information to McDermott via email links on this website or other introductory email communications will not create an attorney-client relationship; will not preclude McDermott from representing any other person or firm in any matter; and will not obligate McDermott to keep confidential the information you provide.
 McDermott cannot enter into an attorney-client relationship with you until McDermott has determined that doing so will not create a conflict of interest and until you and McDermott have entered into a written agreement or engagement letter that sets forth the terms of our relationship.